pyinstaller/pyinstaller/doc/hooks-config.rst

 Matplotlib hooks
 ----------------

-The hooks for ``matplotlib`` package allow user to control the backend collection behavior via ``backends`` option under the ``matplotlib`` identifier, as described below.
+The hooks for the ``matplotlib`` package allow user to control the backend collection behavior via ``backends`` option under the ``matplotlib`` identifier, as described below.